photo credit: Travis Walton, Wikimedia Public Domain

 Continuing the theme, of all people, Woody Allen not just humorously alerted us to the important quality of being first.
 He pointed out that the world should not be so preoccupied with any invaders from outer space having a technology that's many years ahead of ours.

-He feared that a ten-minute advantage enabled them to "eat all the breakfast cereal, use all the toothpaste, and catch all the taxis...
+He feared that a fifteen-minute advantage enabled them to "eat all the breakfast cereal, use all the toothpaste, and catch all the taxis...
 These invaders could paralyze whole cities.
-Most importantly, they could use even traditional weapons ten minutes before we thought of targeting ours."
+Most importantly, they could use even traditional weapons fifteen minutes before we thought of targeting ours."

 It's the same with propaganda.
 Being first wins, especially followed up with high repetition.